Germany 'bomb plotters under al-Qaeda orders'

 One of the three men held in Germany on Friday on suspicion of planning a bomb attack had received orders from al-Qaeda, prosecutors have said.

-A senior al-Qaeda figure on the Afghan-Pakistan border reportedly gave the order but the target had still not been chosen.
+A senior al-Qaeda figure on the Afghan-Pakistan border reportedly gave the order for several attacks but targets had still not been chosen.

-The three suspects were arrested in the cities of Duesseldorf and Bochum after allegedly buying bomb-making chemicals.
+The three, who were under surveillance, were arrested in Duesseldorf and Bochum after allegedly buying bomb chemicals.

 It was not immediately clear what charges the other two suspects, Jamil S, a 31-year-old German-Moroccan, and Amid C, a 19-year-old German-Iranian, would face, if any.